dguo/dannyguo.com/src/pages/blog/forex-trading-for-fun-and-luckily-profit.md

 [OrderSend](https://docs.mql4.com/trading/ordersend) and
 [OrderClose](https://docs.mql4.com/trading/orderclose).

-I was a novice programmer, but I figured out enough to make things work in a crude manner.
+I was a novice programmer with only one introduction to computer science class under my belt, but I figured out enough to make things work in a crude manner.
 I connected my expert advisors to my Oanda account and let everything run on a laptop 24/7.

 ## Results